Winter-Soren/nodejs-serverless-function-express/README.md

 ## About

-This is a template for creating a NodeJS serverless function with Express.
-It is designed to be deployed on Vercel.
+This humble template facilitates the creation of a NodeJS serverless function with Express, ideally for deployment on Vercel.

-You are free to modify the code to suit your needs.
-But please note that this template is designed to be deployed on Vercel.
-If you want to deploy it on other platforms (as serverless), you may need to modify the code accordingly.
+Feel free to tailor the code to your requirements.
+However, please bear in mind that this template is optimized for Vercel deployment.
+If you intend to deploy it elsewhere (as a serverless function), some modifications may be necessary.

 ## How to use this template: